This Sweet Potato Cheesecake with Marshmallow Meringue is a flavor explosion. It's easy to make and the perfect recipe for the upcoming Holidays.

 A great way to prevent cracks in cheesecakes is to bake it in a water bath.
 Here you can read more about this technique.

 I like to bake my cheesecakes without a water bath.
 A water bath provides a more even and slower heat to cheesecakes.
 Cheesecakes baked in a water bath do look different than the ones which are not baked in a water bath.
 They do not have a puffed edge, don't rise and sink again, so the surface is completely even.

 And this is the point.
 I love the look of a cheesecake that is not baked in a water bath.
 I like the puffed edges with the lightly sunken center.

-Cracks in cheesecakes don't mean that there is something wrong with the recipe or that you did anything wrong.
+Cracks don't mean that there is something wrong with the recipe or that you did anything wrong.
 It is not ruined, and everything is fine.

 The Kitchn also wrote about how to make perfect cheesecake.
 This is a perfect source for more information on baking cheesecakes.

-And if it is important that the cheesecake is not just delicious but also pretty (for a birthday, e.g.) top it with meringue, whipped cream, chocolate ganache, or whatever and nobody sees it.
+And if it is important that it is not just delicious but also pretty (for a birthday, e.g.) top it with meringue, whipped cream, chocolate ganache, or whatever and nobody sees it.